 Medicines were stored securely in a cupboard and a designated fridge.
-The temperature of the fridge was recorded.
-Prescription pads were kept securely.
-The defibrillator was kept in a central location and there was an in date medical oxygen cylinder.
+The temperature of the fridge was recorded although the fridge needed to be defrosted.
+Prescription pads were locked in the safe.
+The defibrillator was kept in reception.
+There was an oxygen cylinder with an up to date certificate.
 Staff said that there were sufficient dental instruments.